Australians Bay

 The next morning Flinders was ashore on a small beach, in a bay on the SE corner of Marchinbar Island with a party of his men who were chopping up a wrecked Macassan prau for firewood.
 At length, a small group of native men walked down to meet them and following a "friendly intercourse" - Matthew Flinders' final act on Australian shores was to present axes to these Yolngu men whom he called "the Australians".
 It is believed to be the first time that he applied that name to the people of the continent that he had discovered, mapped and named.

-So with the 'Australians' sorted - the Constitution might more properly be amended to include the non-Aboriginal inhabitants of the great south land.
+So with the 'Australians' sorted - the Australian Constitution might properly be amended to include the non-Aboriginal inhabitants of the great south land but not on 24th January - we suggest the 8th May - May 8.....maaate!

-So with the 'Australians' sorted - the Constitution might more properly be amended to include the non-Aboriginal inhabitants of the great south land.
+So with the 'Australians' sorted - the Australian Constitution might properly be amended to include the non-Aboriginal inhabitants of the great south land but not on 24th January - we suggest the 8th May - May 8.....maaate!

 Matthew Flinders' in the Wessel Islands